-Our Maumelle office offers walk in appointments for urgent care needs from 8:20-10AM Monday through Friday.
+Typically, our Maumelle and West Little Rock offices offer walk in appointments for urgent care needs from 8:20-10AM Monday through Friday.
+Due to COVID-19, we are NOT seeing walk in patients at this time.
 This is a great option for kids who woke up with a sore throat, or had fever or other symptoms such as vomiting starting the night before.
 We do ask that these hours not be used for chronic conditions such as asthma, chronic headaches, ADHD medication management, behavior concerns, or check ups.
 We will ask you to schedule a regular appointment time for these visits.

 COMMON REASONS TO CALL US FOR A SICK VISIT